 Effective Remover of Air Pollutants:

 The Peace Lily excels in the removal of alcohols, acetone, trichloroethylene, benzene and formaldehyde.
 Its ability to remove air pollutants and its excellent performance in all categories make it a most valuable houseplant.

 Toxic Principle: Oxalic acid, Druses, Entire Plant, Raphides, Calcium oxalate crystals

 Clinical Signs: Vomiting, Rashes, Redness and swelling, Irritation to digestive tract, Pain and burning of mouth, lips, tongue, and other oral surfaces

 Clinical Signs in Birds: Dysphagia, regurgitation, inappetence.
-If ingested, crystals can cause oral irritation, intense burning and irritation of oral cavity.
+If ingested, crystals can cause oral irritation, intense burning, and irritation of the oral cavity.